felixhusse/codemirror-addon/README.md

 ## Release notes

-### Version 0.9.0-SNAPSHOT
+### Version 0.9.1
 -

+### Version 0.9.2
+- refactored project layout -> removed codemirror-addon from parent, had trouble adding to Vaadin Directory

+### Version 1.0.0
+- Height Issue fixed (#2 & #3)
+- switched to version 1.0.0 as it is now in production use in our company

 ## Roadmap

 ## Issue tracking

-The issues for this add-on are tracked on [github.com](https://github.com/elomagic/network-graph/issues).
+The issues for this add-on are tracked on [github.com](https://github.com/felixhusse/codemirror-addon/issues).
 All bug reports and feature requests are appreciated.

 ## Contributions